operasoftware/devopera/articles/_posts/2009-07-08-accessible-drag-and-drop.md

 ---
-title: Accessible drag and drop using WAI-ARIA
+title: Accessible Drag and Drop Using WAI-ARIA
 authors:
 - gez-lemon
 intro: 'There is increasing interest in, and importance being laid upon, making modern dynamic web applications more accessible.
 New specifications such as WAI-ARIA and HTML5 provide the means by which to do this; in this article Gez Lemon presents a solution for implementing accessible drag and drop functionality using JavaScript and WAI-ARIA.
 Some discussion of HTML5 drag-and-drop features is also included for good measure.'